Search This Blog

 2. The Python Ecosystem: Choosing Your Framework

 Python provides a massive ecosystem of testing tools.
-An architect must know which tool solves which problem.
+An architect must know which tool solves which specific problem.

 Core Runners: Unittest vs. Pytest

-- Unittest: Python’s built-in framework, inspired by Java's JUnit.
-Tests are written as classes inheriting from
+- Unittest: Python’s built-in framework, inspired by JUnit.
+It requires heavy boilerplate and verbose assertions like

 Behavior-Driven Development (BDD)